Mukul Deora

-Mukul Deora (born 12 July 1974) is an Indian film producer, musician and entrepreneur based in Mumbai, he is best known for his music album Stray and producing The White Tiger (2021).
-He is a serial entrepreneur and only Indian to make a global hit film, with over $200m value created till date in areas like packaging technology, digital content storage, workspace development, and film production and distribution.
+Mukul Deora (born 12 July 1974) is an Indian film producer, musician and entrepreneur based in Mumbai, India.
+He is best known for his music album Stray and producing The White Tiger (2021).
+Deora is a serial entrepreneur in packaging technology, digital content storage, workspace development, and film production and distribution.
 He is a multimedia artist who has performed at TED Talks India, Tate Modern, and Serpentine Gallery.
+Deora acquired the rights to the bestselling book series Gajapati Kulapati in 2023.

 Film career

-In 2011, Deora produced Bheja Fry 2, starring Vinak Pathak and Kay Kay Menon, and has since distributed over 40 films via his company Watchtower Pictures.
+In 2011, Deora developed and produced Bheja Fry 2, starring Vinak Pathak and Kay Kay Menon, and has since distributed over 40 films via his company Watchtower Pictures.

-Deora developed and produced The White Tiger, a film adaptation of the celebrated Man Booker prize-winning novel The White Tiger with Netflix.
+Deora acquired the rights to the Man Booker prize-winning novel The White Tiger and subsequently developed and produced The White Tiger, a film adaptation of the same, with Netflix.

 The White Tiger is a 2021 drama film written and directed by Ramin Bahrani (Fahrenheit 451 and 99 Homes).
-The film stars Adarsh Gourav, award-winning actor Rajkummar Rao (Stree, Bareily Ki Barfi, Newton), and global icon Priyanka Chopra Jonas (Isn’t it Romantic, A Kid Like Jake, The Sky Is Pink) in pivotal roles.
+The film stars Adarsh Gourav, award-winning actor Rajkummar Rao (Stree, Bareily Ki Barfi, Newton), and global icon Priyanka Chopra Jonas (Isn't it Romantic, A Kid Like Jake, The Sky Is Pink) in pivotal roles.
 An adaptation of Aravind Adiga's 2008 novel of the same name, the story is about Balram, who comes from a poor Indian village and uses his wit and cunning to escape from poverty.
 The film was number one on Netflix in 64 countries and was seen by 27 million households in its first four weeks.

 Music career

-Mukul released his debut album Stray with SONY BMG in 2006.
+Deora released his debut album Stray with SONY BMG in 2006.
 Stray was written, composed and produced by Mukul.
 Howie B, who has previously produced U2 and Björk came on as Executive Producer.
 Stray reached number 12 in the Indian charts, and was a critical success, with the UK's Guardian newspaper calling it "an uneasy, surreal new vision of India."

 Pennyblackmusic said "It's a hallucinatory experience; burgeoning with tension and personal angst, existential bafflement and the estrangement that can only truly occur when utterly surrounded by a metropolis of millions.
 Think of 'Naked Lunch' set in Bombay, remixed by William Gibson and starring a subcontinental Serge Gainsbourg with a penchant for better living through chemistry ... that's about as close as you're going to get.
 It's fascinating."

-Whisperin and hollerin's Huw Jones says - "Constantly expanding on themes and getting ever complex, Mukul’s kaleidoscope of audio delights showcase his heritage, Djing background and innovative thinking.
-Whilst never outright dark, there’s a potentially deviant side to his music that slowly hangs in the balance and becomes claustrophobic, but at no point does it become too oppressive, not just yet anyway, it’s a fine balance, but one that Mukul can strike with ease."
+Whisperin and hollerin's Huw Jones says – "Constantly expanding on themes and getting ever complex, Mukul's kaleidoscope of audio delights showcase his heritage, Djing background and innovative thinking.
+Whilst never outright dark, there's a potentially deviant side to his music that slowly hangs in the balance and becomes claustrophobic, but at no point does it become too oppressive, not just yet anyway, it's a fine balance, but one that Mukul can strike with ease."

-In 2011 and 2012, Mukul had a month-long radio show on Bob Dylan.
+In 2011 and 2012, Deora had a month-long radio show on Bob Dylan.